We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 According to a 2006 study, lemongrass may help slow diarrhea.
 The study showed that the oil reduced fecal output in mice with castor oil-induced diarrhea, possibly by slowing intestinal motility.

 Results showed lemongrass oil lowered blood sugar levels.
-It also changed lipid parameters while increasing so-called good cholesterol levels (HDL).
+It also changed lipid parameters while increasing HDL (good) cholesterol levels.

 The citral in lemongrass essential oil may help ease pain as it relieves inflammation.
 According to a 2017 study on people with rheumatoid arthritis, topical lemongrass oil decreased their arthritis pain.
 On average, pain levels were gradually reduced from 80 to 50 percent within 30 days.